Su Hui-Yu

 1 Aug 2026

-From 24 April 2026, the exhibition space Room Room will be transformed into an imaginary yet functional television station transmitting horror, humor, and high drama.
+From 24 April 2026, the exhibition space Room Room will be transformed into a functional TV station, transmitting the sprawling time-worlds of one of Taiwan’s most influential artists, Su Hui-Yu.

 The exhibition takes the form of a dynamic broadcast and will continue to evolve throughout the exhibition period with new works developed on-site in collaboration with local contributors.